 Chapman’s Mille Lacs Resort & Guide Service:

-Roads are open but PLEASE drive slow, it helps keep the roads in good shape.
-It's pretty wet & slippery so bring your cleats.
+Roads are open, but PLEASE drive slow, and it helps keep the roads in good shape.
+It’s pretty wet & slippery so bring your cleats.

-Travel during daylight hours, drive slow and pay attention are some recommended safety precautions at all times but particularly when a big temp change comes in as predicted tonight.
-Ice conditions can change at any given time, just BE SMART and BE SAFE!
+Travel during daylight hours, drive slow and pay attention are some recommended safety precautions at all times but particularly when a significant temp change comes in as predicted tonight.
+Ice conditions can change at any given time.
+Just BE SMART and BE SAFE!

 Video Updates and Reports from Area Mille Lacs Guides